jespy3/hello-node/README.md

 # hello-node
-Setting up a node.js project with basic continuous delivery via Heroku
+Setting up a node.js project with basic continuous delivery via Heroku.

+We'll set up our CI/CD (Continuous Integration/Continuous Deployment) pipeline to a basic Hello World application first so that we can continously push our code changes to a running application in a production environment.

 ## Initialise a Git repo